reactjs/react.dev/content/community/podcasts.md

 ## Podcasts {#podcasts}

-- [The React Podcast](https://reactpodcast.simplecast.fm/) - The podcast about everything React.js, hosted by [React Training](https://reacttraining.com)
+- [The React Podcast](https://reactpodcast.simplecast.com/) - The podcast about everything React.js, hosted by [Michael Chan](https://twitter.com/chantastic)

 - [JavaScript Air](https://javascriptair.com/) - All about JavaScript (currently not producing new episodes)